ksudhanshu961/SK_FileShare/README.md

 3. goto SK_FileShare

+4. Open Command Prompt In this Directory and then install requirements.txt
+   > pip install -r requirements.txt

-4. unzip curl-7.72.0_5-win64-mingw.zip
+5. unzip curl-7.72.0_5-win64-mingw.zip

-5. goto curl-7.72.0_5-win64-mingw Folder
+6. goto curl-7.72.0_5-win64-mingw Folder

-6. goto bin Folder
+7. goto bin Folder

-8. add curl.exe to Enviormental Variables Path.
+9. add curl.exe to Enviormental Variables Path.

 Now, you can use this tool by typing **curl**

-9. Now you can run **SK_FileShare.py** by double clicking it.
+10. Now you can run **SK_FileShare.py** by double clicking it.

-10. Don't Close Console, it keeps track of Uploads live your file uploading upto 5GB
+11. Don't Close Console, it keeps track of Uploads live your file uploading upto 5GB